-The Mountain West Bank special meeting of stockholders will be held on January , 2000, at [a.m./p.m.] local time, at .
+The Mountain West Bank special meeting of stockholders will be held on January 19, 2000, at 10:00 a.m. local time, at 414 West Appleway, Coeur de'Alene, Idaho.

 As described below under "Vote Required," approval of the merger agreement requires the affirmative vote of at least two-thirds of the outstanding shares of Mountain West Bank common stock.
 If there are not sufficient votes represented at the special meeting, either in person or by proxy, to approve the merger agreement, or if a quorum is not present, the bylaws of Mountain West Bank allow for an adjournment or postponement of the meeting in order to permit further solicitation of proxies by Mountain West Bank.
 The persons appointed as proxies on the form accompanying this document are authorized to vote to approve such adjournment or postponement, unless the proxy appointing them instructs them to vote against approval of the merger agreement.